89luca89/terrible/README.md

         ...
 ```

-In this example we specified the *uri* of the KVM server (which is going to be common for all the VMs in this hypervisor group),
+In this example we specified the *uri* of the QEMU/KVM server (which is going to be common for all the VMs in this hypervisor group),
-the *storage pool* name of the KVM server and the *terraform node* address, which specify where Terraform is installed and where is going to be ran.
+the storage pool name of the QEMU/KVM server and the `terraform node` address, which specify where Terraform is installed and where is going to be ran.

 Now, for each VM we want to specify some property such as the number of the cpu(s), memory ram, mac_address, etc.